Nicolas Escario: Cebu government

 In the aftermath of World War II in 1946, he became member of the Cebu provincial board.
 He would later become the mayor of Cebu City by the appointment of the Osmeña administration from 1945 until 1946.
 The biggest challenge of his term was to restore the city and the local government with diminished public funds.
 He spent his own personal money to pay for government employees.
 Vicente S. Del Rosario succeeded him on May 26, 1946.

 Congress

 As a candidate for the Liberal Party, he was elected member of the 2nd Congress of the Republic in 1950, receiving the biggest majority votes among Liberal candidates.
-He was reelected for another term at the 3rd Congress of the Republic in November 10, 1953, serving Cebu's 7th district until 1957.
+He was reelected for another term at the 3rd Congress of the Republic on November 10, 1953, serving Cebu's 7th district until 1957.
 He was a member of the Committee on Appropriations, Committee on Education, Committee on health, and Committee on War Veterans.